samyipsh/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use Case: UC09 Show all tags used**
+**Use case: UC09 View Github/LinkedIn page of the person**

 **MSS**

+1. User requests to list persons
+2. NetworkUS shows a list of persons
+3. User requests to view the Github/LinkedIn page of the person in the list
+4. NetworkUS show the Github/LinkedIn page of the person

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+Github/LinkedIn of the person is emptied
+    * 3a1.
+NetworkUS shows an error message.

+      Use case resumes at step 2.

+**Use Case: UC10 Show all tags used**

+**MSS**
 1. User request to show all tags in NetworkUS
 2. NetworkUS returns unique tags to the user

     Use case ends.

-**Use Case: UC10 Alias a command**

-**MSS**
-1. User creates alias for a certain command
-2. NetworkUS saves and stores the alias for the certain command

-   Use case ends.

-* 2a.
-The given alias is invalid.
-    * 2a1.
-NetworkUS shows an error message.

-      Use case resumes at step 1.

 **Use case: UC11 Tag persons**